SPEAK OUT FOR REFUGEES: A MESSAGE FROM OUR PRESIDENTS

 YOUTH ALIYAH/CHILDREN AT RISK UPDATE

-Neurim Village with the support of the Jewish Agency's Activism Unit.
-The unique delegation consists of 3 girls and 12 boys, most of them members of Na'aleh Immigrant Youth Without Parents who came from countries of the former Soviet Union.
 The students worked day and night to prepare the robot that earned them many praises during the competition in Israel and helped them reach the most advanced stages.
 The team is one of the top ten teams and the FIRST Israeli Robotics Team winning the opportunity to take part in the global competition that took place in April in Houston.
-The competition is supported by the NASA Space Agency and is attended by hundreds of outstanding high school groups from around the world.
-This is a great honor for the Hadassah Neurim Youth Village whose vision of pursuing excellence as well as technology orientation are all engraved on its flag.
-On Israel's 70th Independence Day the group was among the schools that represented Israel in this prestigious competition.

-We can help these students in our Youth Aliyah Villages by
+We can help these students in our Youth Aliyah Villages by purchasing Youth Aliyah Certificates that are good for any occasion.

-Certificates are $15 and up plus postage.
-Contact Marlene Elkin
+Small Certificates are $5 and up plus postage.
+Large Certificates are $15 and up plus postage.
+Contact Marlene Elkin 271-1871.

-HADASSAH/JCC SHED
+THE HADASSAH/JCC SHED

 Remember the JCC/Hadassah Shed is in the back of the JCC parking lot.
 Hadassah and the JCC get paid by the pound for textile donations, which are then directed to those in need in the US and around the world.
 Please - only clothing, shoes, purses, linens, towels in tied plastic bags.
 No household items (non-textile), toys, pillows.

-your help and donations.
+Thank you for your help and donations.

 COOKBOOKS, ENTERTAINMENT BOOKS, CARDS & CERTIFICATES